In This Article

 5-Ingredient Protein Bars (no-bake!)

-- 1/2 cup real maple syrup or honey, plus more to taste
+- ½ cup maple syrup, or honey, plus extra to taste

-- 1 cup vanilla, chocolate, or plain whey protein powder*
+- 1 cup whey protein powder, plain, unflavored recommended*

 - In a medium heavy pot, combine milk, peanut butter, and maple syrup/honey over low heat.
 Stir just until all ingredients are well combined and warmed through.
 Remove from heat.